10 Things You Should Know Before Moving to China

 4. China is VERY Safe

 This might be surprising but crime against tourists is very rare!
 Tourism is becoming a big industry in China and they country are keen to attract more visitors especially since the 2008 Olympics put China on the global map.
-Here are some great tips to stay and healthy in China.

 5. Chinese Food in China is Different to What You Might be Used to